mozilla/firefox-browser-architecture/experiments/2018-05-23-rust-on-android-JNA.md

 That's it.
 We can now create some code that will call it.

-As with iOS, we're going to create a wrapper class to wrap the JNA binding and ensure that we have a more ergonmic Java API.
+As with iOS, we're going to create a wrapper class to wrap the JNA binding and ensure that we have a more ergonomic Java API.
 In the project explorer on the left hand side of the studio window, ensure that `app > java > <domain>.greetings` is highlighted then go to `File > New > Java Class`.
 Name your class `RustGreetings` and click `OK`.

 ![Create new class](assets/2017-09-21-rust-on-android/new-class.png)